noormuhammadkhan/varifinder/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of varifinder is to calculate VARI to compare the change points in retrospective data.
+Monitoring physical activity and other factors of the patients after administrating anesthesia is important because it can have several effects on the body.
+It is also necessary to detect the time points when the values of these variables change.
+In general, the total anesthesia period is clinically divided into many phases, where the large deviation of the values within same phase is frequently observed, specially in pediatric patient data.
+The goal of `varifinder` is to calculate the variability ratio index (VARI) to compare the number of detected change points between different clinical phases in retrospective data.

 ## Installation